-Civil 3D Implementation Project
+Civil 3D Resources

 The technical package provided by the ministry may be compatible with a wider range of releases but all work should be submitted using an approved release for deliverables.
 Please be sure to confirm this information with your ministry representative and be sure to comply with applicable contract requirements.

-- Custom drawing templates
+- Custom drawing template and subassemblies

-- Custom tool palettes and menu/ribbon
+- Custom applications, macros, tool palettes and ribbon tab

 - Documentation for usage and installation of the customization components

 - Documentation for project delivery and project organization requirements